Phone

 What is the threshold for paying corporate tax installments?

-Corporations that owe more than $3,000 in taxes in the current or previous year are required to make installments.
+Corporations that owe more than $3,000 in taxes in the current or previous year are required to make tax installment payments.
+This threshold applies to both federal and provincial taxes, and missing it can result in interest charges from the CRA.

 Can I choose my installment schedule?